DangerNoodle21/National_Capstone_Vision/README.md

 # Computer Vision for Robotics

-### This is a computer vision program written with Python used for object detection.
-This project was created for the use in robotic competitions such as the First Robotics Competition (FRC).
+### This is a computer vision program used for basic object recognition.
+The project was created for the use in robotic competitions such as the First Robotics Competition (FRC) and the fulfillment in the completion of my master’s degree.
+It uses python / C++ to recognize a predetermined object (a yellow box).

 #### For program specifics, please see the [Wiki](https://github.com/Shark-Bit/Capstone_FRC-Vision_2018/wiki)